-That’s far from the case now.
-According to the Los Angeles Brewers Guild, there are 93 breweries and 101 designated destinations producing more than 5,000 unique beers, six of which just took home medals at GABF.
-While that’s still not as many as San Diego, it is plenty to choose from, leaving craft beer drinkers here with one less thing to defend (don’t get us started on the whole comparing L.A. to New York City thing).
+According to the Los Angeles Brewers Guild, there are 95 breweries and 111 designated destinations producing more than 5,000 unique beers in 4,751 square miles.
+While that’s still not as many as San Diego, it is plenty to choose from, leaving craft beer drinkers here with one less thing to defend (don’t get us started on the whole comparing L.A. to New York City).

 Highland Park Brewery

-1220 North Spring Street, Los Angeles | (213) 878-9017
+1220 N Spring Street, Los Angeles | (213) 878-9017

 When you really want to drink to the Dodgers but don’t want to spend $18 on a subpar stadium beer, this Chinatown taproom is where you go.
-The brewery is within walking distance of Dodger Stadium (though honestly, you’ll want to ride a bike or rideshare—we’ve got hills in this city!), making it a popular pre-game spot before ball games, but its spacious, friendly atmosphere and elevated small bar menu make it welcoming year round.
+Started by Bob Kunz in 2018, the brewery is within walking distance of Dodger Stadium (though honestly, you’ll want to ride a bike or rideshare—we’ve got hills in this city!), making it a popular pre-game spot before ball games.
+But its spacious, friendly atmosphere and elevated small bar menu make it welcoming year round.

 Monkish Brewing Co.